FormidableLabs/victory-docs/docs/victory-selection-container/docs.md

 # VictorySelectionContainer

-`VictorySelectionContainer` is used to enable selecting data points When `VictorySelectionContainer` is added as the `containerComponent` of your chart, clicking and dragging will select an x, y region, and add the `active` prop to any elements corresponding to data points within the region.
+`VictorySelectionContainer` is used to enable selecting data points within a highlighted region.
+Clicking and dragging will select an x, y region, and add the `active` prop to any elements corresponding to data points within the region.
+Create a select-box control by tying the set of selected data points to other elements, such as filtered table.

+`VictorySelectionContainer` is similar to `VictoryBrushContainer`. `VictoryBrushContainer` may be used to identify the domain of a selected region, whereas `VictorySelectionContainer` may be used to identify a list of data points within a selected region. `VictoryBrushContainer` will also create persistent highlighted regions, whereas regions created by `VictorySelectionContainer` disappear after `onMouseUp` events.

+`VictorySelectionContainer` may be used with any Victory component that works with an x-y coordinate system, and should be added as the `containerComponent` of the top-level component.

 ```jsx
 <VictoryChart containerComponent={<VictorySelectionContainer/>}>